dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phoenix-liveview.markdown

 It is also important that validation errors show up on the correct row using the built-in functionality provided by the framework.
 No hackery.
 I wanted to work *with* the framework, not around it.

 As a new LiveView user, I found this surprisingly difficult to learn to do.
-From researching, asking questions, and reading the [Elixir forum](https://elixirforum.com/), I learned I wasn't alone.
+There are a lot of small parts that had to come together.
+It was easy for me to start fighting the framework and going down wrong paths.

 ## The Sample App

-The [sample app](https://github.com/dustinaleksiuk/recordstore) is a LiveView website that stores albums and tracks for the album.
+The [sample app](https://github.com/dustinaleksiuk/recordstore) is a LiveView website that stores albums and album tracks.
 The edit form lets the user edit the album, and add and remove tracks.

 ## Key Concepts and Functions